What Are Constructors In Python?

 person = Person(“John”, 30)

-This will create a new Person object with the name “John” and age 30.
-The __init__ method will be called automatically to initialize the object, setting the name and age attributes of the object to the values passed in as arguments.
+This will create a new Person object named “John” and age 30.
+The __init__ method will call automatically to initialize the object, setting the name and age attributes of the object to the values passed in as arguments.

-It’s important to note that the program calls for __init__ method automatically when you create a new class instance, but not when the class defines itself.
-This means that any code you write inside the __init__ method will only be executed when an instance of the class is created, not when the class is defined.
+It’s important to note that the program calls for the __init__ method automatically when you create a new class instance but not when the class defines itself.
+It should be noted that the code within the __init__ method will only run when a class instance is created, not during the class definition.

 Use Of Constructors